A guide for employers, people managers and HR managers in Leeds.

 Wellness Action Plans (WAPs) – it’s good practice to offer all staff, the opportunity to complete a WAP with their manager, whether or not they have experienced problems with their mental health before.
 Working together to create a WAP can help to agree:

-• What you will do to support your employee to stay well at work including making reasonable adjustments (such as working from home sometimes or changes to regular working pattern) and putting other support measures in place.
+- What you will do to support your employee to stay well at work, including making reasonable adjustments (such as working from home sometimes or changes to regular working pattern) and putting other support measures in place.
+From 6 April 2024, new laws around flexible working requests came into effect.

 The way people thrive and stay well is very individual.
 Completing a WAP can help to create a better understanding of your employee’s wellbeing needs and lead to more open and helpful conversations in the future.